MEET THE TEAM

 Research Associate

-Research Interest: Effects of exogenous GABA on hair cells, synaptic morphology, auditory health education and outreach
+Research Interests: Effects of exogenous GABA on hair cells, synaptic morphology, auditory health education and outreach

 LIFE IN THE COFFIN LAB